-The abrasive disc cleaner, sometimes called a "cookie" or 3M disc can be a very useful tool for cleaning engine block and head castings BUT it must be used with care in order not to ruin a casting.
+The abrasive disc cleaner, sometimes called a "cookie", 3M disc or Roloc disc can be a very useful tool for cleaning engine block and head castings BUT it must be used with extreme care in order not to ruin a casting.
 This is especially true when working on aluminum cylinder heads, engine blocks and other castings.

 The disc itself is made of an abrasive plastic material very similar to the Scotchbrite pads used to clean pots and pans at home.